tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 # tags: ['blockchain', 'government']
 ---

-Crypto and AI have the possibility to radiclly reshape our governments.
+Crypto and AI have the possibility to radiclly reshape our legal system.
 There are two kinds of law I want to distinguish between:

 - "Word Law": Interpretive, context-dependent, qualitative.
 Requires judges, precedent, human values.